-The following table lists properties associated with VLAN attachments and describes how to modify the properties.
+The following table lists VLAN attachment and BGP session properties.
+It also provides information about how to modify them.

 |Property||How to modify|

 |Capacity||Work with your service provider as described in the Modify capacity section in this document.|

 See the Modify the description and MTU section in this document.

 Modifications are immediate and in rare cases can cause traffic disruption.
 If traffic is disrupted, the disruption lasts less than a minute.

 |Stack type||Not modifiable.
 Partner Interconnect supports only IPv4 traffic.|

 |Whether a VLAN attachment is enabled or disabled||To disable or re-enable a VLAN attachment, see Disable VLAN attachments.|